wuxxin/machine-bootstrap/README.md

 bootable via efi or bios.

-this can be useful eg. if the target is headless, or and emulator supplied with a live image preconfigured with ssh and other keys.
+this can be useful eg. if the target is headless, or inside an emulator supplied with a live image preconfigured with ssh and other keys.

 ```
 ./machine-bootstrap/bootstrap.sh create-liveimage